-(31) "Criteria Pollutant" means nitrogen oxides, volatile organic compounds, particulate matter, PM10, PM2.5, sulfur dioxide, carbon monoxide, or lead.
+(33) "Criteria Pollutant" means nitrogen oxides, volatile organic compounds, particulate matter, PM10, PM2.5, sulfur dioxide, carbon monoxide, or lead.

-(32) "Data" means the results of any type of monitoring or method, including the results of instrumental or non-instrumental monitoring, emission calculations, manual sampling procedures, recordkeeping procedures, or any other form of information collection procedure used in connection with any type of monitoring or method.
+(34) "Data" means the results of any type of monitoring or method, including the results of instrumental or non-instrumental monitoring, emission calculations, manual sampling procedures, recordkeeping procedures, or any other form of information collection procedure used in connection with any type of monitoring or method.

-(33) "De minimis emission levels" mean the levels for the pollutants listed in Table 4.
+(35) "Day" means a 24-hour period beginning at midnight.

-NOTE: De minimis is compared to all increases that are not included in the PSEL.
+(36) "De minimis emission levels" mean the levels for the pollutants listed in Table 4, OAR 340-200-8030.

-(34) "Department":
+(37) "Department":

 (a) Means Department of Environmental Quality; except